rand-asswad/taquin/README.md

 - **Iterative Deepening DFS (ID-DFS):** analog to DFS with a given Depth, starts with an underestimate of the optimal depth (an admissible heuristic) and increments the depth successively until a solution is found.
-  Optimality is guarantied, however it can be slow for complex puzzles.
+  Optimality is guarantied, solutions are almost always fast for 3×3 puzzles.
-  Nevertheless, no overflow problems as the algorithm does not keep track of paths.
+  Nevertheless, for complex puzzles bigger than 3×3 the ID-DFS is as hopeless as DFS.
 - **Greedy Search:** a simple greedy algorithms that chooses each step by minimizing a heuristic (admissible or not), there is no optimality guaranty but the algorithm is fast and finds a solution for all 3x3 puzzles with the `m3h` heuristic,